Is Smith Micro Software Inc. (SMSI) a Keeper?

-Smith Micro Software Inc. (NASDAQ:SMSI) went up by 6.00% from its latest closing price compared to the recent 1-year high of $8.05.
-The company’s stock price has collected -6.03% of loss in the last five trading sessions.
-Press Release reported 15 hours ago that Thinking about buying stock in Ping Identity, Microvision, BioCryst Pharmaceuticals, Petroleo Brasileiro, or Smith Micro Software?
+Smith Micro Software Inc. (NASDAQ:SMSI) went down by -3.52% from its latest closing price compared to the recent 1-year high of $8.05.
+The company’s stock price has collected -5.19% of loss in the last five trading sessions.
+Press Release reported on 08/05/21 that Thinking about buying stock in Ping Identity, Microvision, BioCryst Pharmaceuticals, Petroleo Brasileiro, or Smith Micro Software?

 Is It Worth Investing in Smith Micro Software Inc. (NASDAQ :SMSI) Right Now?